 It might not be a vacation for everyone ... if you need the hustle and bustle of the city, the sound of traffic to help you sleep at night, then you won't like your time on a boat.
 If you need to see "all of Ireland" (usually meaning the highlights found in even the most basic travel guide), you might be better off renting a car.
 And if your kids have to be surgically separated from their video games and smartphones, they might find the whole exercise of slow travel on Shannon, Erne, Barrow or the canals ... very slow going.

 But if you like the idea of the sound of waves gently lapping the boat while you drift off to sleep ... of seeing the milky way in all its glory without any lights interfering with your night vision ... of simply casting off in the morning and slowly making your way to wherever the boat takes you ... of spending quality time outside your normal reference frame ... than you will be absolutely taken in.

-On the following pages you will find information that will help you along the way ...
+Here's information that will help you along the way.

 Basic Facts About Cruising on Ireland's Inland Waterways

 Taking a self-guided cruise on Ireland's inland waterways may sound like fun - but is it manageable for somebody with only basic (or even no) maritime experience?
 The short answer: yes, it is.
 But here are some questions you might ask yourself when leafing through brochures or surfing the web: